core-wg/comi/draft-ietf-core-comi.md

 This note specifies a Management Interface.
 CoAP endpoints that implement the CoMI management protocol, support at least one discoverable management resource of resource type (rt): core.c.ds, with example path: /c, where c is short-hand for CoMI.
-The path /c is recommended but not compulsory (see {{discovery}}).
+The path /c is recommended, but not compulsory (see {{discovery}}).

 The mapping of YANG data node instances to CoMI resources is as follows.